 Adequate water and sewer infrastructure is essential to public health and water quality protection.
-Water and sewerage construction permits help ensure that projects for water and sewerage are designed and constructed in accordance with sound engineering principles and protect water quality and public health.
-These permits are required before installing, extending or modifying community water supply and/or sewerage systems, including treatment plants, pumping stations, and major water mains and sanitary sewers greater than 15 inches in diameter.
-These permits also help to ensure compliance with local comprehensive land use and water and sewerage plans, and are supportive of community revitalization and land redevelopment.
+Water and sewerage construction permits help ensure that projects for water and sewerage are designed and constructed in accordance with sound engineering principles and comply with the State design guidelines to protect water quality and public health.
+These permits are required before installing, extending or modifying community water supply and/or sewerage systems including treatment plants, pumping stations, and major water mains and sanitary sewers greater than 15 inches in diameter.
+These permits also help to ensure compliance with local comprehensive land use and water and sewerage plans and are supportive of community revitalization and land redevelopment.